UrsBoller/AdobeAnalytics_ReportingProp/README.md

 # Adobe Analytics Reporting 2.0
 During the Adobe Summit EMEA 2019 in London I presented a new way to add a documentation direcly to workspace projects.
 You can read a blog post about my tip at [webanalyticsfordevelopers.com/2019/05/15/adobe-analytics-documentation-2-0/](https://webanalyticsfordevelopers.com/2019/05/15/adobe-analytics-documentation-2-0/)

 In this github I uploaded the whole source code as well as additional information to make it as easy as possible.
+I want to thank [Jan Exner](https://github.com/janexner) and [Benedikt Wedenik](http://wedenik.com/) for their help in getting the code up and running.

 ## Source code for your Adobe Analytics Tag Manager
 Either in "Adobe DTM" oder "Launch, by Adobe" you need to add code to the Adobe Analytics "Custom Code".
 Basically you add a new function "writeAADocuString" and call it from inside s.doPlugins.
 You're custom code should look something like this: